Filter Results (123)

-- Real-time chat: Gives users the ability to chat with other members of their user groups.
+- Real-time chat: Gives users the ability to chat to other members of their user groups.

-- Social media tagging: Allows user to mention or tag themselves and other users on posts and media uploaded to the platform.
+- Social media tagging: Allows users to mention or tag themselves and other users in posts and media uploaded to the platform.

 The social networking software directory lets you filter by feature(s) to view only options that meet your business needs, which can help you narrow your software shortlist.